Learning High-Order Control Barrier Functions for Safety-Critical Control with Gaussian Processes: INTRODUCTION

 These limitations lead us to the second approach, which approximates the projection of the residual of system dynamics onto the CBF.
 In \cite{taylor2020learning}, an episodic learning method is employed to approximate the impact of unmodeled dynamics on system safety, eliminating the need for exhaustive data collection.
 In \cite{castaneda2021gaussian}, a GP-based min-norm controller stabilizing an unknown control affine system using control Lyapunov functions is introduced.
 The effect of the uncertainty in the stability constraint is approximated by a GP model.
 The same method is applied to a relative degree one CBF design in \cite{castaneda2021pointwise}.
 This technique results in the approximation of a real-valued function representing the influence of uncertainty on the safety certificate.

 In this paper, we present a data-driven approach based on GP that learns the impact of model uncertainty on high-order safety certificates.
 We then incorporate the uncertainty-aware high-order safety constraint with an arbitrary robust controller in a min-norm quadratic program.
-The main contributions of this paper relative to prior works are presented as follows: \begin{itemize} \item We characterize the impact of uncertainty on the HOCBF.
-It is proven that with a proper design of HOCBFs, the residual term in the high-order safety certificate is control affine.
-This facilitates obtaining the GP-based high-order safety constraint. \item We demonstrate that using an appropriate choice of the covariance function in the GP structure ebnables us to convert the resulting min-norm QP with an uncertainty-aware safety constraint into a second-order cone program (SOCP). \item We analyze the feasibility of the resulting constrained optimization problem and determine the necessary and sufficient conditions for feasibility. \end{itemize} A conference version of this paper will appear in \cite{aali2024}.
-This extended version includes additional details omitted in the conference paper.
+The main contributions of this paper relative to prior works are as follows: \begin{itemize} \item We characterize the impact of uncertainty on the HOCBF.
+It is proven that with a proper design of HOCBFs, the residual term in the high-order safety certificate is control affine, which facilitates obtaining the GP-based high-order safety constraint. \item We demonstrate that by selecting a particular form of the covariance function in the GP structure, the resulting min-norm QP with an uncertainty-aware safety constraint can be converted into a second-order cone program (SOCP). \item We analyze the feasibility of the resulting constrained optimization problem and determine the necessary and sufficient conditions for feasibility. \end{itemize}